Dowell-Lab/srworkshop/day10/worksheets/Day10_planning_a_project.md

 ## Starting analysis

 Now, and only now start analysis.

      When you download the data, md5 check it!

      When you download the data back it up!

-     	  If you don’t have money for backups [https://www.synapse.org/](https://www.synapse.org/)
+     	  If you don’t have money for backups check the following websites

+	     	[https://www.synapse.org/](https://www.synapse.org/)

 		[https://www.ncbi.nlm.nih.gov/geo/](https://www.ncbi.nlm.nih.gov/geo/)

 ![](md_images/planning_project_image1.png)

-Virtual environments
+> **Remember** to backup your analyses on GitHub

 ## Additional resources